k8s-platform-hub/hello-react/TEMP.md

         └── k8s.yaml
 ```

 Everything to do with the react microservice resides inside the `ui` directory.
+Inside the `ui` directory, you will find:

+- An `app` directory:

 The `app` directory contains the create-react-app source code.
 The content inside the `app` directory is exactly what you would get if you were to generate a new react app using create-react-app.
-Apart from the `app` directory, you will also find two files

 - `Dockerfile`